 Learning is a situated activity.
 The environment we create for ourselves, and the routines and strategies we develop play a critical role in our learning.
 This class helps students develop healthy learning habits at home which will reduce their stress while improving their results.

-- IRL Seminars are designed for whole year groups at once, and usually run for around an hour.
+- IRL Seminars are designed for whole year groups at once, but can be customised to suit your needs.

-- Throughout the seminar, individual and small group activities ensure students stay engaged and learn the content of the seminar through doing as much as hearing and seeing.
+- We combine stories, individual and small group activities to ensure students stay engaged and learn the content of the seminar through doing as much as hearing and seeing.